yumium/tech_notes/C++/A gentle introduction to C++.md

 int * number;  // A pointer `number` pointing to a (usually 32-bit) integer
 // Types are needed to know what kind of data the uniform size addresses are storing

-// Becareful in multiple declaration int * p1, p2; // This declares pointer p1 and int p2
+// Be careful in multiple declaration int * p1, p2; // This declares pointer p1 and int p2
 int * p1, * p2; // This declares both as pointers